Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 Metadata

 Shibboleth 2 has built-in support for metadata download, so a separate tool (such as metadatatool) is no longer needed.
-Scroll down relying-party.xml and find the Metadata Configuration section.
-Look for the section starting <MetadataProvider id="URLMD" and edit it as indicated below.
-You may need to change /opt/shibboleth-idp to refer to the IdP installation directory on your system.
+First, scroll down relying-party.xml and find the security:TrustEngine stanza with id="shibboleth.MetadataTrustEngine" and delete the surrounding comments.

-Important: for security reasons you should remove or comment out any reference to the testshib <MetadataProvider> from your relying-party.xml file before adding the <MetadataProvider> for the UK federation or any other federation.
+Important: for security reasons you should remove (or comment out) any reference to the testshib <MetadataProvider> from your relying-party.xml file before adding the <MetadataProvider> for the UK federation or any other federation.

 metadataURL="http://metadata.ukfederation.org.uk/ukfederation-metadata.xml"